 Dniester River Ferry

-Guest post by Beki & Kieran – a kiwi couple, currently in that happy place between ‘real life’ and full time travel.
-They like to keep things fast paced and interesting, so they are experts in weekend and short break holidays.!
-Follow her around the world on Facebook and Instagram!
+Guest post by Beki & Kieran – a kiwi couple, currently in that happy place between ‘real-life’ and ‘full-time’ travel.
+They like to keep things fast-paced and interesting, so they are experts in weekend and short break holidays.!

 Now you're all set and prepared to explore our big wide world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!

 Many budget travelers (including me) indulge in worldwide airport lounge access, so we can experience luxury while still slumming it in economy.
 Naturally, we would never leave home without a more general travel guide since we couldn’t possibly cover everything here!